MelvrickLee/BRG-28-ISEA-/README.md

-For a large workgroup, the ideal printer would have a high PPM count and high sheet capacity as we want to reduce the time wasted on waiting for a printer to finish it’s task, or time used to refill the paper tray.
+For a large workgroup, the ideal printer would have a high PPM count, high sheet capacity and good reliability as we want to reduce the time wasted on waiting for a printer to finish it’s task, time used to refill the paper tray and resources spent/hours wasted on repairs

 Assuming that the chosen printers don’t break down, the TCO gap between all of them will remain the same.
 However, the only time the TCO will the same is if one printer keeps breaking down and require maintenance/repairs.